 Nobuhiko Obayashi is most famous in this country for a film about a house that eats the young.

 In Japan, Obayashi is known for his films that celebrate the laze and haze and promise of youth in its natural season, summer.
 These are his furusato—or hometown—movies, as he calls them: films conceived in close consultation with their locales, suffused with the particular light of a place or its singular air, where the action is as much determined by the ungainly curve of an ancient street as it is by the generic demands of the youth film.
 Familiar adolescent conflicts are there, and occasionally inflected with a touch of the supernatural—as in his great body swap comedy Exchange Students—but they are always enveloped and nurtured by the real communities in which these young people live.
-Summer is, then, Obayashi’s natural season too: when the heat ticks up childhood spills out into the streets, all the better for detailing the public spaces where communities educate their children through performance, ritual, and, importantly for Obayashi, festivals.
+Summer is, then, Obayashi’s natural season too: when the heat ticks up childhood spills out into the streets, all the better for detailing the public spaces where communities educate their children through performance, ritual, and, most importantly for Obayashi, festivals.
 In His Motorbike, Her Island a young man falls in love on summer vacation, with an island first, a young woman second.
-When she takes him home, the joyous dancing at a local festival puzzles him.
+When she takes him home, the joyous dancing at a local ceremony puzzles him.
 Isn’t this festival to honor the dead?
 Yes, she tells him.
 They dance for the people who were born, lived, and died on this island.